ZhangYiJiang/puppies-and-chocolate/src/templates/story.md

 *It is a documentary on factory-farmed animals.*

-What was happening through the screen was like an **exact** replay of the earlier situation at Ming’s house:
+What was happening through the screen was morally similar to the earlier situation at Ming’s house:

 Just that chickens and pigs took the places of the puppies.